Brazilian-Institute-of-Robotics/bir_deep_learning_practices/README.md

 ![0_yz4OzmTYGW6M-UKV](https://user-images.githubusercontent.com/32513366/71764203-797da800-2ec3-11ea-9eb9-8bdca4f45152.jpg)

 This repository aims to present practices using ```tensorflow / keras``` framework for deep learning models.
-In addition to a well-commented implementation, each notebook contains a theoretical explanation about each model, functioning as as a brief introduction to this content.
+In addition to a well-commented implementation, each notebook contains a theoretical explanation about each model, functioning as a brief introduction to this content.

 ## Developed Models/Concepts
 - :heavy_check_mark: Convolutional Neural Network (CNN)